Frequently Asked Questions

 ITSSAR is the acronym for the Independent Training Standards Scheme and Register.
 Founded in 1991; they are one of the four founding members of the Accrediting Bodies Association (ABA), they recognise, approve and accredit a diverse range of courses throughout the UK including construction plant operation, forklift operation, crane operation, lifting, rigging, slinging and signalling.

-What do we need to supply to have South Coast Forklift Training visit our site?
+What do we need to have South Coast Forklift Training visit our site?

-A room large enough for students and instructors to work in, sufficient space to carry out practical assessments and testing.
+A large room for students and instructors to work in, sufficient space to carry out practical assessments and testing.
 Operators will require PPE as per their company’s risk assessments (safety shoes are compulsory).

 What happens after the training is finished?

-Providing delegates complete the training and assessments to the satisfaction of the instructor they will receive an ITSSAR approved Certificate of Basic Training, an I.D. card with the courses they have been trained and successfully tested on, entry or editing on ITSSAR's TOPS database.
+Providing delegates complete the training and assessments to the satisfaction of the instructor they will receive an ITSSAR-approved Certificate of Basic Training, an I.D. card with the courses they have been trained and successfully tested on, and entry or editing on ITSSAR's TOPS database.

 Where can I find your GDPR privacy policy and website terms and conditions?